durr1602/gyoza/config/README.md

 >
 > By default, the simple command line `snakemake` will run gyōza with [the default profile](../profiles/default/config.v8+.yaml) = local execution
 >
-> To switch to the SLURM executor, edit [the slurm profile](../profiles/slurm/config.v8+.yaml), including to indicate your email adress
+> To switch to the SLURM executor, edit [the slurm profile](../profiles/slurm/config.v8+.yaml), including to indicate your email address

 Flags added to the snakemake command line will supersede the values specified in either profile.